 Sanskrit BA (Hons)

 The BA course in Sanskrit aims to give students a solid grounding in the Classical Sanskrit language, and to impart at the same time a general knowledge of the Indian cultural setting in which Sanskrit has had its life and meaning.
 A substantial amount of the teaching proceeds through the close reading and understanding of texts.
-Emphasis is placed at the same time on developing a broad understanding of the major literary and intellectual developments in Sanskrit, developing a familiarity with what modern scholars have identified as key debates and topics, and developing an understanding of the history of Western scholarship on India.
+Emphasis is placed at the same time on developing a broad understanding of the major literary and intellectual developments in Sanskrit, gaining a familiarity with what modern scholars have identified as key debates and topics, and understanding the history of Western scholarship on India.
 The history of Sanskrit as a language, and its place within the social history of India, is also given prominence.
 Alongside language classes and text reading classes, therefore, there are lecture courses on the principal aspects of ancient and medieval Indian civilization, and students will be given regular tutorials, for which they will read relevant literature and write essays on various features of Sanskrit literature, history and culture.

 The objectives of the Sanskrit BA are that, by the end of the course, students should:

-• Have a strong command of the script, grammar and vocabulary of Classical Sanskrit;
+- Have a strong command of the script, grammar and vocabulary of Classical Sanskrit;

-• Be able to read simple Classical Sanskrit texts largely by sight, and texts of intermediate difficulty with the aid of a dictionary and or commentary.
+- Be able to read simple Classical Sanskrit texts largely by sight, and texts of intermediate difficulty with the aid of a dictionary and or commentary.

-• Have an understanding of the importance of Sanskrit in the history of Indian civilization, with particular reference to the intellectual, literary and religious history of India.
+- Have an understanding of the importance of Sanskrit in the history of Indian civilization, with particular reference to the intellectual, literary and religious history of India.

-• Have a strong command of a second Asian language.
+- Have a strong command of a second Asian language.

-• Have a broad knowledge of secondary literature on Sanskrit and ancient Indian culture, including dictionaries and reference works, and how best to make use of them.
+- Have a broad knowledge of secondary literature on Sanskrit and ancient Indian culture, including dictionaries and reference works, and how best to make use of them.

-• Be able to assess arguments made in academic literature on Sanskrit topics, and write coherent discussions and criticisms of what you read.
+- Be able to assess arguments made in academic literature on Sanskrit topics, and write coherent discussions and criticisms of what you read.

 Although there is no year abroad in the Sanskrit BA, for the past few decades the Faculty has been able to send students to India, if they wish to go, in order to study during the summer vacation between their second and third years.